Google Play

 Applications are available through Google Play either for free or at a cost.
 They can be downloaded directly on an Android device through the proprietary Google Play Store mobile app or by deploying the application to a device from the Google Play website.
 Applications utilizing the hardware capabilities of a device can be targeted at users of devices with specific hardware components, such as a motion sensor (for motion-dependent games) or a front-facing camera (for online video calling).
 The Google Play Store had over 82 billion app downloads in 2016 and over 3.5 million apps published in 2017, while after a purge of apps, it is back to over 3 million.
 It has been the subject of multiple issues concerning security, in which malicious software has been approved and uploaded to the store and downloaded by users, with varying degrees of severity.

-Google Play was launched on March 6, 2012, bringing together Android Market, Google Music, Google Movies, and the Google eBookstore under one brand, marking a shift in Google's digital distribution strategy.
+Google Play was launched on March 6, 2012, bringing together Android Market, Google Music, Google Movies, and Google Books under one brand, marking a shift in Google's digital distribution strategy.
 Following their rebranding, Google has expanded the geographical support for each of the services.
-Since 2018, Google has gradually sunsetted the Play brand: Play Newsstand was rebranded as Google News in 2018; Play Music was discontinued in favor of YouTube Music in 2020; and Play Movies & TV was rebranded as Google TV in 2021.
+Since 2021, Google has gradually sunsetted the Play brand: Google Play Newsstand was discontinued and replaced by Google News, Google Play Music was discontinued and replaced by YouTube Music on December 3, 2020, and Play Movies & TV was rebranded as Google TV on November 11, 2021.

 Catalog content

 Android applications

-By 2017, Google Play featured more than 3.5 million Android applications.
-After Google purged a lot of apps from the Google Play Store, the number of apps has risen back to over 3 million Android applications.
+By the end of 2017, Google Play featured more than 3.5 million Android applications.
+After Google purged many apps from the Google Play Store starting in 2024, there were 1.68 million Android applications in 2024.
 As of 2017, developers in more than 150 locations could distribute apps on Google Play, though not every location supports merchant registration.
 Developers receive 85% of the application price, while the remaining 15% goes to the distribution partner and operating fees.
 Developers can set up sales, with the original price struck out and a banner underneath informing users when the sale ends.
 Google Play allows developers to release early versions of apps to a select group of users, as alpha or beta tests.
 Users can pre-order select apps (as well as movies, music, books, and games) to have the items delivered as soon as they are available.
 Some network carriers offer billing for Google Play purchases, allowing users to opt for charges in the monthly phone bill rather than on credit cards.
 Users can request refunds within 48 hours after a purchase.